Growth, inequality and poverty

 Our research examines the interactions of growth, inequality and poverty.
 We critically engage with the global development agenda and conduct theoretical, empirical and policy-relevant research on inclusive growth, including urban poverty, social justice, social protection, and the links between environmental change and poverty.

 A DFID funded global partnership researching what kind of politics can help development to succeed.

 Leverhulme Study of Value

-Dedicated to understanding how new and competing ways of valuing social and environmental harm and care present both challenges and opportunities in a rapidly changing world.
+Dedicated to understanding how ways of valuing social and environmental harm and care present challenges and opportunities in a changing world.

 Improving research infrastructure in social assistance

 Armando Barrientos' funded project examining social assistance programmes.